ztellman/narrator/README.md

                           :children nil}}}}
 ```

-In this operator, we group each task by their `:name`, first counting their frequency, but also taking the list of `:children`, concatenating it such that each element is propagated forward as an individual message, and then fed back into the same query.
+In this operator, we group each task by their `:name`, first counting their frequency, but also taking the list of `:children`, concatenating it such that each element is propagated forward as an individual message, and then fed back into the query enclosed by `recur-to`.

 ### core.async and lamina integration